"One of the gifts that came to me

 early in my healing process was a little expression that helped me start

-and obstacles, and started looking for the gifts, the lessons,
+and obstacles, and started looking for the gifts, the lessons, attached

-stuck being the victim of the problem.
+of getting stuck being the victim of the problem.
 I started seeing

 the half of the glass that was full instead of always focusing on the half

 Every problem is an opportunity for growth.

 perspectives caused me to take life personally - to react emotionally as

-if life events were being directed at me personally as a punishment for being unworthy,
+if life events were being directed at me personally as a punishment for being

-became aligned with knowing that I was being given gifts to grow from -
+I became aligned with knowing that I was being given gifts to grow from

-talk about one of the most important tools in the recovery process -
+to talk about one of the most important tools in the recovery process -

 gratitude.
 Being grateful for what we have, and keeping things in perspective,

 There are two aspects of empowerment that come into play here.

 see life as it really is - which includes owning and feeling the pain, fear,

-us to choose to focus on the silver linings rather than buy into
+us to choose to focus on the silver linings rather than buy into the belief

-scarcity.
+and scarcity.
 Rather we view life from that place of fear or go to

 power to the fear, we are living life in reaction to the fear.

 admits he is afraid - at the same time that my role model lived in constant

 fear the future.
 To this day my father can't relax and enjoy himself

 because impending doom is always on the horizon.
 The disease voice,

-the critical parent voice, in my head always wants to focus on the negative and expect
+the critical parent voice, in my head always wants to focus on the negative

-that I learned conditional love (that I would be rewarded or punished
+fact that I learned conditional love (that I would be rewarded or punished

 according to what I deserved - which, since I felt unworthy, meant I had

 good reason to expect doom), and that I had to learn to disassociate from

 myself in childhood.
-I had to learn to go unconscious and not be present in
+I had to learn to go unconscious and not be present

-- drugs, alcohol, food, relationships, career, religion, etc. - to help us
+drugs, alcohol, food, relationships, career, religion, etc. - to help us

 way almost all of us found to disconnect from our feelings - which exist